 I’m not sure what the major highlight was but the sunset at Asilomar Beach certainly was one.
 But as I wrote on the Big Sur page, “the section of PCH from around Plaskett to just before Ragged Point has to be the most amazing, mind-blowing section of road I have ever, ever driven in my life.”

-The car trouble at the start of the trip affected me more than I thought at the time, it clearly upset plans and timings I’d made, and maybe subconsciously I think it impacted on my enjoyment.
+The car trouble at the start of the trip affected me more than I thought at the time.
+It clearly upset plans and timings I’d made and maybe subconsciously I think it impacted on my enjoyment.
 But could I have done anything about this?
-No. The car and the subsequent illness with my sinuses was just ‘life’ and, as I found out on the Sierra Nevada trip the following year, it’s all part and parcel of doing a road trip.
-You just have to get on with it as best you can.
+No. The car and the subsequent illness with my sinuses was just ‘life’.
+As I found out on the Sierra Nevada trip the following year, it’s all part and parcel of doing a road trip.
+If ‘shit happens’, you just have to get on with it as best you can.

-The days in Wine Country were good and the area is well worth a visit although one does need to be aware of the alcohol consumed in wineries if driving, so whilst I didn’t see a police presence on the roads (at all, I don’t think), I believe one should never take a chance.
+The days in Wine Country were good and the area is well worth a visit.
+Although one does need to be aware of the alcohol consumed in wineries if driving.
+Whilst I didn’t see any police presence on the roads, I believe one should never take a chance.

-It was great to visit Levi’s Stadium – match result aside – and the Tour and Museum are very good, although if you’re not a 49ers fan whether this appeals remains open to question.
+It was great to visit Levi’s Stadium – match result aside – and the Tour and Museum are very good.

-Overall my trip planning worked out well although there were some tweaks I’ve noted for if I ever do the section of Highway 1 again – stay in new places, figure out how to avoid the LA traffic – in part just so that I won’t just repeat what I’ve already seen and done.
-And if you ever do the PCH, I’d definitely say that driving south is the best way to do it, mainly because you’re on the ocean-side and get the best views.
+Overall my trip planning worked out well.
+There were some tweaks I’ve noted for if I ever do this section of Highway 1 again.
+Namely to stay in new places, and figure out how to avoid the LA traffic.
+This is so I won’t just repeat what I’ve already seen and done.
+And if you ever do PCH, I’d definitely say that driving south is the best way to do it, because you’re on the ocean-side and get the best views.